hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     --unbind
 >
 >     Unbind service from applications before deleting.
 By default bound
 >     services are skipped and not deleted.
-This is an Application Lifecycle Service 3
->     specific option.
 >
 >     -n
 >